annihilatorrrr/color-stealing/README.md

       <img src="https://img.shields.io/badge/license-MIT-white.svg" /></a>
 </p>

-Python implementation of the [Color Stealing algorithm](https://maths-people.anu.edu.au/~barnsley/pdfs/fractal_tops.pdf) for fractals.
-In short, this technique constructs aesthetically pleasing fractals by copying color patterns from a given auxiliary image.
+Python implementation of the [Color Stealing algorithm](https://maths-people.anu.edu.au/~barnsley/pdfs/fractal_tops.pdf).
+In short, this technique constructs aesthetically pleasing fractals by copying color patterns from a given auxiliary image to a binary fractal.